Macrometacorp/docs/docs/photoniq/p3/view-p3-optimizations.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+After you have created one or more policies, you can view which optimizations are applied to each policy.

 1. Log in to your PhotonIQ Performance Proxy dashboard.
 2. Click **Optimizations**.